lodewijkvankeizerswaard/ANP4NLG/README.md

 - -------------------------------------------------------------------------------------------------------------------
 - We finished the draft version for the Introductio.
 As of now we are still working on the Related work and Approach section.
 We are aiming to have it finished this week.
 - We managed to implement (original) Neural Processes, loss goes down yahy!
 Now we are adding attention as well.
 As of now training takes 1 epoch takes 13 minutes with a very basic NLP.

+## Takeaways of meeting 2
+- Review Submission on Monday 30th
+- Final submission on Monday June 6th
+- 2 days to review Tuesday and wednesday: deadline on Wednesday June 1st.
+- Poster presentation on the Thursday.
+NOT GRADED.
+- Updated the TAs:
+- cross attention typically: project queries keys and values to same dimension: either with a matrix or MLP.
+- Discussion on MLM vs SC.
+Could be but than the MLM part needs to have an indication of when to stop.
+- Atypical to model ... embeddings instead of discrete space.
+STICK WITH CATEGORICAL distribution.
+- related work: focus on architecture of NP and ANP and then go on with what has been done with masked language modelling: VAEs, ...
+- NP statistical paradigm approach..
+However, transformers are not entirely relevant.
+- ANP wuould be better due to differences between domains of wikipedia articles.
+- Compare convergence speed of ANP and NP....